kolide/launcher/docs/architecture/2019-03-11_autoupdate.md

 Due to the nature of this update process, updates that depend on command line flag changes, require a re-installation of Launcher.
 They are handled outside this update process.

+This process can result in running binaries that are no longer on disk.